dwyl/learn-elixir-microservices-with-natsio-and-opentelemetry/README.md

    - Job service distributes conversion requests across instances
    - No code changes needed

-2. **Scale Oban job processing** (if queue depth grows):
-   - Run multiple Job service instances sharing the same database
-   - Each instance processes jobs from the shared queue (Postgres or SQLite)
-   - Oban handles job distribution, retry logic, and persistence automatically

 **What you DON'T need** (for this use case):

-- **RabbitMQ**: Adds broker infrastructure without solving the CPU bottleneck.
-The bottleneck is image processing time, not message delivery.
-Oban's database-backed queue is sufficient.
 - **Service mesh**: Doesn't improve conversion throughput.
 The system doesn't need mTLS between 5 internal services or advanced traffic routing.

 **Result**: Horizontal scaling of Image service instances directly addresses the observed bottleneck with minimal complexity.

-**What you COULD use**: `NATS.IO` (branch _nats_) is a response to the "endpoint hell" and use an event like pattern with push/subscribe.
-Furthermore, we have the issue of a long HTTP connection - vulnerable to timeouts - between the Worker and the Image operation (fetch from S3, conver to PDF, save to S3, return URL).
-Oban retries the entire Job if fails. `JetStream` can address this with persistent streams (messages are stored and replayed if processing fails), acknowledgment-based retries, at-least-once delivery.
-Furthermore, JetStream can address the **idempotency** that we did not handle here, both for emails and image conversion; we do not want to resend an email twice nor resend and replay an imamge conversion twice if something breaks and is retried in the worker flow.

 **Production Optimization**: